benswift/benswift.github.io/_posts/2021-10-18-openconnect-setup-for-institutional-vpn-access.md

 `brew install openconnect` away (on macOS, at least), and after a bit of setting up, it works seamlessly.

-If you're in a similar situation, here's the config I use to access the campus network via the VPN:
+If you're in a similar situation, here's a terminal command you can use to access the campus network via the VPN:

 ```
 sudo openconnect \